On Lent 5, we hear about Lazarus.

 So Dante relegated them to limbo, the mixed state,

-because they failed to imagine anything better.
+because they had failed to imagine anything better.

 I don’t know where righteous pagans go when they die